Italy’s Investor Visa enables applicants to receive residence of Italy in return for a qualifying investment.

 What is the duration of the residence permit?

 The residence permit lasts for an initial two years.
-In order to renew the permit for a further three years, the investor must apply to the Investor Visa for Italy Committee to receive a new Nulla Osta.
-After five years of residence, the investor can either renew the residence permit for a further three years, or apply for an EU permanent residence permit.
+To renew the permit for a further three years, the investor must apply to the Investor Visa for Italy Committee to receive a new Nulla Osta.
+After five years of residence, the investor can either renew the residence permit for a further three years or apply for an EU permanent residence permit.

 Are citizens from certain countries barred from applying?